-Thanks to Dr. John Bedell for sharing his experience digging this past Saturday and explaining the stratigraphy that shows the remains of the 1814 earthworks below Pagoda Hill at Patterson Park.
+Thanks to Dr. John Bedell for sharing his experience digging this past Saturday and explaining the stratigraphy that shows the remains of the 1814 earthworks below Observatory Hill at Patterson Park.

 In our third attempt to dig a trench across the 1814 fortification ditch we finally got the profile we were looking for.
 In our first two trenches we could see what might have been the 1814 ditch, if we squinted right and waved our hands for effect.
 Honestly, if we hadn’t known what we were looking for we would not have described the soils in either place as a back-filled ditch.
 But this third profile is exactly what we were hoping to see.

 It’s hard to make out but if you enlarge the pictures above and look closely you can see five distinct layers in the soil:

 - At the top (A), is dark grayish brown topsoil.
 Below that is a mixed-up layer with numerous rocks (B), which is landscaping fill put down in the early 1900s when the Olmsted Brothers beautified the park.
 We have found both of these layers everywhere we have dug.

 - Beneath the landscaping fill is the 1814 ditch.
 The top layer of in the ditch (C) is a mix of the landscaping fill with the older trench fill.
 Beneath that is a layer of sand (D) that washed into the ditch in the decades after it was abandoned, untouched since before the Civil War.